A smiling blonde woman in a black pinstripe blazer and white top standing on a city street with sunlight.

 Staying Engaged Locally

-In 2022, I ran for Burlington City Council because I believed our community needed stronger collaboration, clearer communication, and more transparent decision-making.
-While I was not elected, the experience reinforced the importance of staying engaged beyond election cycles and continuing to contribute through community leadership, civic involvement, and ongoing public dialogue.
+In 2022, Olivia ran for Burlington City Council because she believed the community needed stronger collaboration, clearer communication, and more transparent decision-making.
+While she was not elected, the experience reinforced the importance of staying engaged beyond election cycles and continuing to contribute through community leadership, civic involvement, and ongoing public dialogue.

-Since then, I’ve remained actively involved in community organizations and civic spaces, working alongside residents, volunteers, and local leaders on initiatives that support community wellbeing and connection across Burlington and the Halton Region.
-This ongoing involvement has deepened my understanding of how local systems operate, how decisions affect people differently, and the importance of thoughtful, responsive leadership as communities grow and change.
+Since then, she has remained actively involved in community organizations and civic initiatives, working alongside residents, volunteers, and local leaders on efforts that support community wellbeing and connection across Burlington and the Halton Region.
+This ongoing involvement has deepened her understanding of how local decisions affect people differently and reinforced the importance of thoughtful, responsive leadership as communities grow and change.

 A woman with long blonde hair speaking into a microphone at a panel or meeting table.
 There are water bottles, a paper cup with a straw, and nameplates with "Olivia Duke" and "Shawna Stolte" on the table.

-I care deeply about the long-term wellbeing, livability, and resilience of our communities, particularly as Burlington and the Halton Region continue to grow and change.
+Olivia cares deeply about the long-term wellbeing, affordability, and quality of life of Burlington residents as the city and the Halton Region continue to grow and evolve.

-I’m also attentive to how equity, reconciliation with Indigenous peoples, and accessibility are reflected in local decision-making and community processes.
-I approach these areas through listening, evidence, collaboration, and an understanding that strong communities require thoughtful, long-term planning and responsible leadership.
+She is also attentive to how accessibility and inclusion are reflected in local decision-making and community life.
+Olivia approaches these issues through listening, collaboration, and a belief that strong communities are built through thoughtful leadership, responsible decision-making, and long-term planning.

 Group of seven people dressed in formal attire standing in front of a backdrop resembling a stone archway in an indoor event space, with balloons on the right side.

-I’m guided by listening first, thinking systemically, and working collaboratively.
-I value clarity, care, accountability, and the importance of approaching local issues with both empathy and practical understanding.
+Olivia is guided by listening first, thinking systemically, and working collaboratively.
+She values clarity, care, accountability, and the importance of approaching local issues with both empathy and practical understanding.

-I believe trust is built through consistency, transparency, and follow-through, particularly in community and civic spaces where decisions directly affect people’s everyday lives.
-This approach continues to shape how I work alongside others, engage with local issues, and think about leadership and public service in Burlington and across the Halton Region.
+She believes trust is built through consistency, transparency, and follow-through.
+Whether working with residents, community organizations, or local partners, Olivia is committed to listening, building relationships, and helping find practical solutions to the challenges communities face.
+This approach continues to shape how she engages with local issues and thinks about leadership and public service in Burlington and across the Halton Region.

 People in a conference room observing and possibly discussing notes on sticky notes on a large window overlooking a garden.